Black Knight (Dane Whitman): Sersi and the Gatherers Saga

 Meanwhile, the Ebony Sword comes into the possession of Sean Dolan, "squire" of the Black Knight; he becomes angry by Whitman's abandonment of Lady Victoria and transforms himself into the Bloodwraith when he could not endure the sword's curse.
 In a three-man fight with the Black Knight and Deadpool, Bloodwraith accidentally kills Lady Victoria.

 The mental health of Sersi becomes worse with time.
 When she is framed for the murder of two policemen, Sersi snaps completely, destroying the Avengers mansion and fleeing to the Brooklyn Bridge.
 She used the Gann Josin bond to call Whitman to aid her and they battle the Avengers together – until the sight of her attacking Crystal enables the Black Knight to break the Gann Josins hold on him temporarily.
 Then it is revealed that it was Proctor who caused the Mahd W'yry disease in Sersi.
 Whitman also discovers that Proctor is an alternate universe counterpart of himself.
 Having been rejected by his own Sersi and twisted by the Gann Josin and his Ebony Blade's curse, Proctor now travels the multiverse with the aid of the Gatherers and a captured Watcher named Ute on a mission to kill the Sersi of every reality.
-Ultimately, in the battle of the Avengers against the Gatherers, Sersi slays Proctor with his own Ebony Blade, but is still afflicted by the madness Proctor instilled in her.
+Ultimately, in the battle of the Avengers against the Gatherers, Sersi kills Proctor with his own Ebony Blade, but is still afflicted by the madness Proctor instilled in her.
 A mortally injured Ute uses the last of his power to create a gateway into another universe where Sersi could be free of the madness and restore her mind.
 Whitman decides to leave with her, partly because he does not want to come between Crystal and her husband Quicksilver and partly because he feels responsible for what happened to Sersi.